Aditi-Sanghvi/firstgitdemo/README.md

 first repository

-github is a verion conrol platform.
+github is a verion conrol platform